 Sex Drive: Conceptualization and meta-analysis of gender differences

 Few spheres in life are as universally relevant to (almost) all individuals past puberty as sexuality.
 People vary in their intrinsic motivation to seek out sexual activity and satisfaction, typically referred to as sex drive.
 Several recent projects revolved around this concept.
 Past research varied in how it conceptualized sex drive.
-In one project, we offered a theory-driven conceptualization of sex drive as the density distribution of state sex drive, where state sex drive is defined as momentary sexual motivation that manifests in sexual cognition, affect, and behavior (Frankenbach, Weber, Loschelder, Kilger, & Friese, unpublished manuscript).
+In one project, we offered a theory-driven conceptualization of sex drive as the density distribution of state sex drive, where state sex drive is defined as momentary sexual motivation that manifests in sexual cognition, affect, and behavior (Frankenbach, Weber, Loschelder, Kilger, & Friese, in press).
 Based on this conceptualization, we conducted a meta-analysis of gender differences in sex drive.
 Past research typically reported stronger sex drive in men compared to women (Baumeister et al., 2001), but some authors argued that the respective reports may have questionable validity due to biased responding by both genders (Conley et al., 2011).
 In our meta-analysis, we found a medium-to-large gender difference in sex drive indicating a stronger sex drive in men compared to women.
 When trying to control for biased responding by taking into account response bias on items that logically cannot reveal appreciable gender differences, the meta-analytic effect was medium in size.

 Sex Drive Measurement

 Based on the theory-driven conceptualization of sex drive, we developed a brief scale to validly and efficiently assess the construct, the Trait Sex Drive Scale (TSDS, Weber, Reis, Frankenbach, & Friese, unpublished manuscript).
 The TSDS currently undergoes a thorough validation process in a series of studies that examine model fit, measurement invariance, and construct validity.

 Sex Drive in Everyday Life